 In addition to required courses, BS-TIM majors are also required to maintain the following requirements for graduation:

-• "C-" or higher in all UD TIM major courses (UD major core & major emphasis)
+- "C-" or higher in all UD TIM major courses (UD major core & major concentration)

 Please refer to the catalog for details on required credits, GPA, and grades.
 Please refer to the graduation website to read more about procedural requirements to graduate with a BS-TIM degree.

-The default emphasis for all TIM major students is hospitality management.
-If you are a current TIM major that would like to change your emphasis to tourism management or transportation management, or if you would like to change your emphasis back to hospitality (from tourism management or transportation management), please complete the Change of TIM Emphasis form.
+The default concentration for all TIM major students is hospitality management.
+If you are a current TIM major that would like to change your concentration to tourism management or transportation management, or if you would like to change your concentration back to hospitality (from tourism management or transportation management), please complete the Change of TIM Concentration form.

-Students cannot change their emphasis until after they are officially admitted/enrolled into the BS-TIM major.
+Students cannot change their concentration until after they are officially admitted/enrolled into the BS-TIM major.